Occupational hygiene: United Kingdom

 All Faculty members participate in a Continuous Professional Development (CPD) scheme designed to maintain a high level of current awareness and knowledge in occupational hygiene.

 India

-The Indian Society of Industrial hygiene was formed in 1981 at Chennai, India.
+The Indian Society of Industrial Hygiene was formed in 1981 at Chennai, India.
 Subsequently, its secretariat was shifted to Kanpur.
 The society has registered about 400 members, about 90 of whom are life members.
-The society publishes a newsletter, "Industrial Hygiene Link".
-The current address of the secretary of the society is Shyam Singh Gautam, Secretary, Indian Society of Industrial Hygiene, 11, Shakti Nagar, Rama Devi, Kanpur 2008005 Mobile number 8005187037.
+The society publishes a newsletter, Industrial Hygiene Link.
+The secretary of the society is Shyam Singh Gautam.